-I have a serious interest in ex Soviet Union countries; I visited many of them and found a deep connection with their culture.
-They are exotic countries as they were behind iron curtain for many years but they recently started to open up and to show the world a lot of their inner beauty.
+I have a serious interest in former Soviet Union countries; I visited many of them and found a deep connection with their culture.
+They are exotic and mysterious as they were behind iron curtain for many years but they recently started to open up and show the world a lot of their inner beauty.
 In the last few years, I am glad that I discovered so many fascinating things about a culture which I didn’t know much about in the past.

-Belarusian people have their own national culture but they also have a lot in common with their Russian and Ukrainian brothers; they were living in the same country/empire for many years so they have a common history, traditions, habits and they all speak Russian.
-Belarus was the 9th ex USSR country I visited (I visited 2 more ex USSR countries later after this trip) and I truly found the city of Minsk interesting and worth visiting.
+Belarusian people have their own national culture but they also have a lot in common with their Russian and Ukrainian brothers; they were living in the same country/empire for many years so they have a common history, traditions, habits and they all communicate using Russian language.
+Belarus was the 9th former USSR country I visited (I have visited 2 more former USSR countries later after this trip) and I truly found the city of Minsk interesting and worth visiting.

 Minsk is a very clean and organized city.
-Actually, it’s one of world’s cleanest cities.
+In fact, it’s one of world’s cleanest cities.
 People I met and interacted with in Minsk were extremely polite, considerate and respectful.
-Minsk is a very affordable city to visit and a very safe city.
+Minsk is a very affordable city to visit and a very safe city to travel to.

 Belarus is generally a country that is out of comfort zone of an ordinary traveller so expect to put some extra effort to get there and to understand how things work there.
-It is still a developed and modern nation though but there are a few things there which are slightly different.
+It is still a developed and modern nation though but there are a few things there which are slightly different and you need to have such expectations before you head there.

 I flew from Dusseldorf, Germany through Warsaw, Poland with Polish Lot Airlines.
 Once I landed, and before proceeding to passport control window, I had to buy an mandatory health insurance.
-When you buy it, you need to mention when are you planning to leave Belarus and then they will calculate number of days and you just pay either by cash or credit card.
-The approximate cost of the obligatory medical insurance is around 1 Euro pay day.
+When I bought it, I only needed to declare number of days I am planning to spend in Belarus, they did the calculation for me and then paid using a credit card (you can pay by cash).
+The approximate cost of the mandatory health insurance was around 1 Euro per day.

-After collecting the medical insurance, you simply head to passport control window.
+After collecting the medical insurance, I simply headed to passport control window.
 Expect the passport control officer to examine your passport thoroughly and to ask you some questions.
 My officer was friendly and he smiled when I said Hello in Russian language.
 He reminded me that I need to be registered if I am willing to stay in the country for more than 5 days.
-If you are staying in a hotel, the hotel will do it for you so you don’t have to worry about it.
-If you are staying in an Airbnb apartment, the landlord must do it for you but some landlords aren’t familiar with the process so if you are staying for more than 5 days, make sure to inform your landlord about it before you book your apartment.
+If you are staying in a hotel, the hotel will perform the registration for you so you don’t have to worry about it.
+If you are staying in an Airbnb apartment, the landlord must do it for you but some landlords aren’t familiar with the process so if you are staying in Belarus for more than 5 days, make sure to inform your landlord about it before you book your apartment.
+Furthermore, I believe that there’s a way to register online so you don’t need the landlord for that but check the government site for registration and double check.
 Anyhow, for more information about registration, click here .

-Planning a trip to Minsk isn’t complicated yet it’s not a very simple process, especially if you are not used to all this visa and registration thing.
+Planning a trip to Minsk isn’t complicated yet it’s not a very simple process, especially if you are not used to all the visa and registration hassle.
 However, in my opinion, this shouldn’t stop you from visiting this great country.
+It is still worth it to visit Belarus.

 Best time to visit